Understanding the UK Curriculum

 Types of Schools in England

-You will be employed in a state secondary school teaching pupils aged 11-16 years or 11-18 years.
+Secondary teachers will be employed to work in a state secondary school teaching pupils aged 11-16 years or 11-18 years.
 We also have private or independent schools in England but typically recruitment is for state schools.
-Just to confuse you, some of our better known private schools, such as Eton and Harrow, are called Public Schools.
-They are in fact very expensive and exclusive private schools!

 Teaching Load